Floating flowers are taking over Japan this spring

 If I Were A Thousand Years Old, I Would Not Be Putting Out Like This

-I mean, look at it.
+This tree is so famous, it has a name: Miharu The Waterfall Cherry I mean, look at it.
 This tree is a THOUSAND years old.
 It has cranked out cascades of blossoms like this every spring, a thousand times.
 And if yesterday was any indication, the grand old lady is showing no signs of shirking anytime soon.
-Just imagine a fast forward of this tree’s life, with generations of cherry blossom viewers ebbing and flowing all around it, asContinue reading “If I Were A Thousand Years Old, I Would Not Be Putting Out Like This”
+Even when it freakin’ snowsContinueContinue reading “If I Were A Thousand Years Old, I Would Not Be Putting Out Like This”

 What’s Blooming In Japan Right Now?